tomascorrea/pyramid-capstone/examples/blog_api/README.md

 ## Running the Example

 ### Prerequisites
-Make sure you have the `pyramid-type-hinted-api` library installed with development dependencies:
+Make sure you have the `pyramid-capstone` library installed with development dependencies:

 ```bash
 # Install with development dependencies for OpenAPI documentation